Executing Commands

 Using AbstractCommandTask

-Suppose you require more flexibility in the processing command output, for example.
-If you want to work directly with the session’s InputStream, you should use the AbstractCommandTask to execute the commands.
-Let’s look at how to create an AbstractCommandTask to read from the stream.
+If you require more flexibility in the processing command output, for example, if you want to work directly with the session's InputStream you should use the AbstractCommandTask to execute the commands.
+Let's take a look at how we can create an AbstractCommandTask to read from the stream.

 AbstractCommandTask task = new AbstractCommandTask(ssh.getConnection(), "ls -l") {